 All Painting is Performed in Our Facilities Paint Booths

-After precision cutting, mortising and boring of your new doors, we perform the finishing touches, by hand, the face sanding, side sanding and edge beveling of the newly cut interior doors and closet doors.
-The raw, smooth sanded sides are then primed in order to seal the open grain of the wood.
+After precision cutting, mortising and boring of your new doors, we perform the finishing touches by hand.
+This includes face sanding, side sanding and edge beveling of the newly cut interior doors and closet doors.

-(Our proprietary finishing process of sanding, priming and painting your doors prior to installation is by far the most labor intense part of our business; however, it is also what sets the Interior Door and Closet Company apart from all others companies in Orange County.)
+Our proprietary finishing process of sanding, priming and painting your doors prior to installation is by far the most labor intense part of our business; however, it is also what sets the Interior Door & Closet Company apart from all others companies in Orange County.